brenttheisen/calliope/coming-soon.md

 We have these components ready and being tested in our labs and will be released shortly in the next E.A. release of Calliope.

-##SnackFS

-SnackFS is a HDFS compatible files system, inspired by CassandraFS.
-Like CassandraFS it also provides a dropin replacement to HDFS.
-SnackFS removes the last dependency on Hadoop, that of DFS.
-Focusing on a client/driver heavy design, it provides a easy to work with toolset and adds no deployment overhead to your regular C\* cluster.
-It is written all the way in Scala and hence we have a smaller codebase and more efficient and cleaner code to maintain.

 ##C\*Stream